spOccupancy: An R package for single-species, multi-species, and integrated spatial occupancy models

 For both spatial models we used an exponential correlation function.
-We ran all models for 50,000 MCMC iterations, discarding 10,000 samples as burn-in and using a thinning rate of 20 for a total of 2000 posterior samples.
-We ran each model using three chains and assessed convergence using the Gelman-Rubin diagnostic (R-hat; \citealt{brooks1998}) and visual assessment of traceplots using the \texttt{coda} package \citep{coda}.

 The spatial SSOMs outperformed the nonspatial SSOM according to both the WAIC and 10-fold cross-validation (Table \ref{tab:bbsTable}).
-The NNGP spatial model provided massive increases in computing efficiency compared to the full Gaussian process spatial model ($\sim$27 minutes for the NNGP compared to $\sim$17 hours for the full Gaussian process to run 50,000 MCMC iterations using a single core) with only small differences in parameter estimates and effective sample sizes.
-Black-throated Green Warbler occurrence probabilities were positively related to elevation and local forest cover, with elevation having a stronger effect (Table \ref{tab:bbsTable}).
+The NNGP spatial model provided massive increases in computing efficiency compared to the full Gaussian process spatial model (Table~\ref{tab:bbsTable}) with only small differences in parameter estimates and effective sample sizes.
 Predicted occurrence probabilities from the NNGP spatial SSOM indicated high occurrence of Black-throated Green Warbler across the Appalachian mountains, the northeastern states, and a portion of the northern Midwest (Figure \ref{fig:hbefFigure}).